HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/libp2p/rust-libp2p - Rust Implementation of libp2p networking stack. https://libp2p.io Modular peer-to-peer networking stack (used by IPFS and others)
 [2019-10-25][Active] https://github.com/kardeiz/jsonrpc-v2 - JSON-RPC 2.0 server-focused framework.
 Provides integrations for both hyper and actix-web.
 Enable features actix or hyper depending on need.
 [2019-10-25][Active] https://github.com/abonander/multipart-async - Futures-based client- and server-side abstractions for HTTP file uploads (POST requests with Content-Type: multipart/form-data).
 Preliminary support for Hyper 0.13 and async/await; requires 1.39 to build (nightly-2019-08-15, will be released to beta on 2019-09-26)
+[2019-10-25][Active] https://github.com/google/tarpc - This is not an official Google product. tarpc is an RPC framework for rust with a focus on ease of use.
+Defining a service can be done in just a few lines of code, and most of the boilerplate of writing a server is taken care of for you.

 ### Serialization
 [2019-10-23][Active] https://github.com/BurntSushi/byteorder - Rust library for reading/writing numbers in big-endian and little-endian.